-Studios may redeem up to one personal prize per dancer per event.
+Studios may redeem up to one personal prize or scholarship per dancer per event.

 Example: Jane earned $100 toward Convention and a Free Solo for any FLY event.
 Only one of these may be redeemed at an event.
-The second can be redeemed at a second event.
+The second can be redeemed at another FLY event that year.

 Group discounts, such as Adjustable Early Bird Discounts remain unaffected.